FlopsKa/mmdew-change-detector/README.md

 ## Installation

-To install the package and its dependencies, run the following commands.
+To install the package and its dependencies, clone the repository, and run the following commands.

     conda create -n mmdew python=3.11
     conda activate mmdew